elyukai/optolith-database-schema/docs/reference/Profession.md

 Key | Description | Details
 :-- | :-- | :--
 `fixed` | Specify the number of combat techniques that can be selected so that they get increased to a specific CtR.
 There can be multiple selections with different CtRs. | <a href="#CombatTechniquesOptions/fixed">See details</a>
-`rest_rating?` | Define if after the fixed selections the remaining unselected combat techniques will receive a certain rating as well. | <a href="#CombatTechniquesOptions/rest_rating">See details</a>
+`rest_rating?` | Define if after the fixed selections the remaining unselected combat techniques will receive a certain rating bonus as well. | <a href="#CombatTechniquesOptions/rest_rating">See details</a>
 `options` | The list of combat techniques to choose from. | <a href="#CombatTechniquesOptions/options">See details</a>

 #### <a name="CombatTechniquesOptions/fixed"></a> `fixed`